Meta-Annotation Support for Testing

 public @interface TransactionalDevTestConfig { }

-Then we can use our custom @TransactionalDevTestConfig
+Then we can use our custom @TransactionalDevTestConfig annotation to simplify the

 configuration of individual JUnit Jupiter based test classes, as follows: